abrao1063-source/ICTprojectWebsite/README.md

 🛠️ Technologies Used

-HTML5 – Structure of the website
+HTML – Structure of the website

-CSS3 – Styling and layout
+CSS – Styling and layout

-JavaScript (optional / basic) – Interactivity
+JavaScript  – Interactivity

 (This project focuses on frontend development as part of our learning journey.)